Chinese delegations meet business opportunities overseas, sharing China's development dividends with world

 Uwe Michel, executive vice president and head of Asia division of Allianz Group, shared Boening's sentiment when meeting with the Hubei delegation.
 "The group is confident in the development of Allianz in Wuhan," he said, referring to Hubei's provincial capital city.

-An economic and trade delegation from Hubei's neighboring province Hunan made a business trip to such African countries as Mozambique, Tanzania and Madagascar in December.
+An economic and trade delegation from Hubei's neighbouring province Hunan made a business trip to such African countries as Mozambique, Tanzania and Madagascar in December.

 They also visited the Palm Bay commercial complex and residential real estate project, as well as a local hospital to check for cooperation potential in the medical field.